What's new in Pega Robotic Automation

 What's new in the initial release

-The following features were included in the initial release of Pega Robotic Automation 19.1:
+The initial release of Pega Robotic Automation 19.1 includes the following features:

 Pega Synchronization Server

-The Pega Synchronization Server is a new addition to the Pega Robotic Automation product suite that hosts the product repository, which is where product version bundles are stored.
+The Pega Synchronization Server is a new addition to the Pega Robotic Automation product suite that hosts the product repository, which stores bundled product versions.
 For more information, see the Pega Synchronization Server User Guide.

 Pega Package Server